CSA Pick-Up at the Farm

 What items are available for u-pick during various parts of the season?

 Flowers are available throughout almost the entire season.
 Peas in the spring.
 Strawberries are ripe early and again on and off throughout the season.
-Beans, edamame, cherry tomatoes, dill, cilantro, and basil can all be picked during the middle of the session.
-Later we have fall raspberries.
-Parsley, cutting celery, chives, sorrel, borage, and nasturtiums can be harvested in small quantities most weeks.
+Beans, dill, cilantro, basil, parsley and a variety of other herbs are also available.

 How do I find u-pick items?